Ninjaclasher/hidrateapp-server/mitm/README.md

 ## Note
 You will need to run this server with a residential IP, as upstream blocks all non-residential IPs.
 If you do not receive a `403 Forbidden` when visiting [https://www.hidrateapp.com](https://www.hidrateapp.com), then your IP will work.

 At the time of writing, there exists an alternate domain that connects to the same database but doesn't seem to have the same blocks in place.
-You can try [https://www.hidratefrost.com/](https://www.hidratefrost.com/), though not that this isn't guaranteed to work in the future.
+You can try [https://www.hidratefrost.com/](https://www.hidratefrost.com/), though note that this isn't guaranteed to work in the future.

 If both of the above are not options, you may want to go for the full server instead.